 It happens to all of us.
-We need to send money to a friend or family member to cover our share of a purchase.
+We need to send money to a friend or family member to split a purchase.
 Waiting to give cash in person isn’t an option.
 Neither is mailing a paper check (yes, people still do this) because it takes too long.

-Thankfully, there are several apps that let you send money for free within the United States.
+Thankfully, several apps let you send money for free within the United States.
 In an instant, your money is on its way to your friend for dinner or a larger expense like next month’s road trip.
-And they don’t have to ask that awkward question of when you’re going to pay them.
+Now they don’t have to ask that awkward question of when you’re going to pay them.

 There are two different sections to this guide.
-The first section lists the different apps that allow you to send money within the United States — sometimes, for free!
+The first section is different apps to send money within the United States — sometimes, for free!
 While some of these apps offer international transfers, the second section focuses specifically on global send-money apps.

 Send Money in the United States

 My wife and I use a few of these apps to send money.
 We like how easy it is to send digital payments for free.
-It’s less hassle for us and for our friends since they don’t have to deposit a check at a bank or potentially carry large amounts of cash around.
+It’s less hassle for us and our friends since they don’t have to deposit a check at a bank or potentially carry large amounts of cash around.

 Plus, digital payment apps are safer and quicker than mailing checks or money orders.

-This first set of apps makes it easy to send money to others inside the U.S. In most cases, these apps let you transfer money for free for personal transactions.
-If you own a business, you will most likely have to pay a fee if you own a business and invoice clients.
+This first set of apps makes it easy to send money to others inside the U.S. In most cases, these apps let you transfer money for free between friends.
+You will likely pay a fee if you own a business and invoice clients.

 If you currently use apps to send money, you probably know about Venmo.

-It’s free to transfer money to other Venmo users when you send money from one of these three sources:
+It’s free to transfer money to other Venmo users from these three sources:

 - Your Venmo account balance